zborglin/CitiBike_Bikeshare_Market_Analysis/README.md

 - **Top Ending Locations Map** *A heatmap that illustrates how ride end timing changes each weekday*
 - **Gender Breakdown** *A heatmap that illustrates how ride end timing changes each weekday*
 #
-These data are critical to Pewlett-Hackard's planning process filling vacancies and fostering the transfer of knowledge to newer employees.
+These data are critical to a bike share startup's business strategy.

 ## Resources
 ### Raw Data Source